 The Best Birding Tour in Cuba

-EAC Tours is proud to announce a people-to-people birding tour of Cuba – the BEST birding location in the West Indies.
 Cuba is the largest island in the Caribbean and supports an incredible variety of habitats from interior tropical forests, montane forests, to extensive wetlands and mangroves.
-Lying only 90 miles from Miami, Cuba boasts 372 species of birds, 26 of them endemic species; by far one of the premier locations in the world to enjoy bird watching.
+Lying only 90 miles from Miami, Cuba boasts 372 species of birds, 26 of them endemic species - found only in Cuba!
+It is by far one of the premier locations in the world to enjoy bird watching.

-EAC Tours is licensed by the U.S. Department of Treasury, Office of Foreign Assets Control (OFAC) to organize and conduct legal Support for the Cuban People travel to Cuba.
+Licensed by the U.S. Department of Treasury, Office of Foreign Assets Control (OFAC) to organize and conduct legal Support for the Cuban People travel to Cuba, EAC TOURS leads the way in Cuba travel.
 These exclusive tours engage participants with the warm beautiful people of Cuba along with a strong emphasis on birds and nature.
-You will experience Cuba in a most personal way, through the eyes of the Cubans.
+You will experience Cuba in a most personal way, through the eyes of the Cuban people.
 We meet with local biologists and naturalists as we visit reserves and other nature areas where Cuban endemic species as well as specialty bird species are located.

 Program inspiration, concept and design is modeled on similar international natural history trips organized by EAC Tours – voted “One of North America’s Best Wildlife Tour Companies” by the National Wildlife Federation.